Washington Wineries Oppose Ballot Measure

 Smaller wineries could be at a disadvantage to larger players if volume discounts are allowed: Larger wineries would have a cost advantage.
 Smaller operations could also be pinched if credit is allowed, rather than cash on delivery, as is currently required.
 While both options could open markets for wineries of all sizes, smaller wineries in need of stable cash flow could be disadvantaged.

-, eliminating restrictions on licensees and wineries sharing advertising costs could allow grocers to charge wineries to offer in-store tastings, or for preferential placement -- again, measures that would favor large wineries with significant marketing budgets.
+According to WWI, eliminating restrictions on licensees and wineries sharing advertising costs could allow grocers to charge wineries to offer in-store tastings, or for preferential placement -- again, measures that would favor large wineries with significant marketing budgets.

 Leonard said she doesn’t believe that most voters are aware of these implications, even though the petition backing the placement of initiative 1100 on the November ballot garnered close to 400,000 signatures, more than 5% of the state’s total population.